-As Spotify’s Global Brand Director, Alexandra oversaw the company’s rebranding and positioning as not only a tech company, but a music platform.
-We spoke to her about having two careers, the importance of social media and learning how and when to grow a company.
+As Global Brand Director at Spotify, Alexandra Tanguay has shaped the way we perceive the brand, reposition the tech giant from a software company to a music platform.
+We spoke to her about leadership, the importance of flexibility and what she’s learned about how and when to grow a company.

 Have you had any challenges taking on a leadership position in a particularly male-dominated industry?